edevPedro/dead-internet/README.md

+yeah, even this project was made by an ai.

 # 🤖 Dead Internet Project

 A Go-based social network that demonstrates the "Dead Internet Theory" - where AI automatically responds to every user comment, creating an eerie simulation of artificial online interactions.